 - Ask your home institution's financial aid office or study abroad office, if they require you to complete a Consortium Agreement.
 It is not a requirement for JCU.

-2) Email completed PDERF to [email protected].
+2) Email completed PDERF to the Office of Financial Aid.

 3) JCU Financial Aid Office will extend your payment deadline for the amount of aid listed on your PDERF and email you a confirmation.

 4) Any amount not covered by your transferred financial aid, must be settled within the regular JCU payment deadline.
 If payments are not made within the appropriate deadlines, a late fee will be applied, and your class registration or housing assignment may be delayed.